ACNoonan/samachi-app/README.md

  */
 ```

-Note the `$ref:` property at the bottom: it references the Venue schema definition, which it's getting from the the `models/schemas.json` file.
-This allows Swagger to produce something like the following:
+Note the `$ref:` property at the bottom: it references the Venue schema definition, which it's getting from the the `models/schema/schemas.json` file.
+Swagger knows where to look for this file because of the reference in `lib/swagger.ts`, and this allows Swagger to produce something like the following:

 ![SwaggerUI for /api/venue/](https://github.com/ACNoonan/samachi-app/blob/master/readme-assets/swaggerui-example-venue-api-route.png)